Leveraging AI Technology for Community Supervision Caseloads

 Emerging as an innovative solution to assist officers in their large, complex caseloads is artificial intelligence (AI), which has been a proven technology in courts for decades.
 This article will explore how AI can apply to community supervision case management, featuring insights from two industry leaders: former officer and current Tyler Technologies Vice President and General Manager, Ken Miles, and former chief turned Tyler Technologies Client Executive, Jack Martin.

-We’ll highlight challenges AI can solve, differences in the types of AI, and benefits for community supervision officers and chiefs.
+We’ll highlight challenges AI can solve and the benefits for community supervision officers and chiefs.

 Officer Challenges Boil Down to Overwhelming Caseloads